Pain Management Clinic

 Palliative Care

-Palliative Care is the branch of medicine responsible of preventing and lessening pain and provides the best possible quality of life to patients suffering a serious illness that compromises their lives; both for their well-being and that of their families.
-Palliative care is usually applied to terminally ill patients who are off-medical treatment or have very serious illnesses and are undergoing life-sustaining treatments.
+Palliative Care is the branch of medicine responsible for preventing and lessening pain and to provide the best possible quality of life for patients suffering from a terminal illness compromising their lives, and is meant to address both for their well-being and of their families.

 Pharmacological Treatments